HV71: 2006–07 season

 HV71 ended the regular season as the second placed team after Färjestads BK.
 HV chose to meet Brynäs IF in the quarter-finals and managed after seven games (4 wins and 3 losses) to continue to the semifinals.
 The team faced Modo Hockey and even with home advantage HV did not manage to proceed to the finals having lost four out of seven games.
 This meant that HV for the second consecutive year lost a seven games series in the semifinal to the eventual Swedish champion.

 During the season the newly acquired defenceman Johan Åkerman was a trendsetting player and also made his national debut for Sweden at the age of 34.
 HV's starting goaltender, Erik Ersberg, had his breakthrough and played for the national team; and was awarded with the Honken Trophy as Sweden's best goaltender.
 During the off-season he signed with the NHL team Los Angeles Kings.

-2007–08 season

-The 2007–08 season saw HV71 winning their third Swedish Championship, the second during the 2000s.
-HV71 finished the regular season as the league champion with 107 points, 15 points ahead of the second placed team Linköpings HC.
-HV defeated Skellefteå AIK in the quarter-finals, winning the series 4–1.
-In the semifinals HV met the fifth seeded team, Timrå IK.
-HV advanced to the finals after winning the series 4–2.
-In the finals HV managed to defeat Linköpings HC in six games, coming back from 2-0 down after the first two games.
-The sixth game went into overtime with HV's newly signed player Eric Johansson scoring the game-winning goal and winning the Swedish Championship.